FirebaseExtended/angularfire/docs/guide/uploading-downloading-binary-content.md

 <img firebase-src="{{ userProfileId }}" />
 ```

-## Retrieving files from the template
+## Retrieving Files from the Template

-AngularFire does not provide a directive for retrieving an upload file.
+AngularFire does not provide a directive for retrieving an uploaded file.
 However,
 the directive below provides a baseline to work off:

 ```js